 Here’s a uniquely seasonal paradox.
-Is it possible to buy a truly green Christmas tree?
-Despite artificial trees not being biodegradable and needing enormous amounts of energy to manufacture, it may come as a surprise that buying a real tree is not necessarily a greener option.
+Is it possible to buy a truly green Christmas tree??
+Artificial trees aren’t biodegradable and need enormous amounts of energy to manufacture.
+So it may come as a surprise that buying a real tree is not necessarily a greener option.

 1. Artificial trees

-To make sure your tree’s UK grown, buy from a retailer registered with the British Christmas Tree Growers Association.
+To make sure your tree is UK grown, buy from a retailer registered with the British Christmas Tree Growers Association.
 If you want a tree that is certified organic, check to see that it has been approved by the Soil Association.

 3. Grow your own